Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Results and Discussion

-Similarly, SPOD analysis is applied using velocity fluctuations in the minor axis.
-Figures~\ref{fig:uy_spod_spectra_xy} and~\ref{fig:uy_spod_modes_xy} are the SPOD energy spectra and the corresponding leading SPOD modes, revealing similar features observed previously when using pressure fluctuations.
-Strong peaks are found at $St = 0.37$ again for both jets, but SPOD eigenvalues are quite small at the harmonics.
-The leading SPOD modes are anti-symmetric with respect to each other jet at the fundamental frequency.
-The coherent structures are confined for $x/h$ < 20, but they are stretched out farther downstream at the higher frequency.
-At $St$ = 0.37 the oscillations of the tails of jet plumes (10 < $x/h$ < 18) in the minor direction are captured.
-They are less obvious at its harmonics.
+At its harmonic ($St$ = 0.74), the modes are stretched much farther downstream, also peaking around somewhere between $x/h$ = 8 and 13.
+Unlike at the fundamental frequency, the two jets appear to be almost symmetric.
+In Fig.~\ref{fig:p_spod_modes_xy}, while the fundamental modes exhibit upstream-propagating wave components, the acoustic beams radiate in the sideline direction in this case.
+Yet, it is not aligned exactly at 90$^{\circ}$ as in a single rectangular jet~\cite{wu2020a}.
+Oscillations of the tails of jet plumes (15 < $x/h$ < 25) in the minor direction captured at $St$ = 0.37 (see Fig.~\ref{fig:uy_spod_modes_xy}) are less obvious at its harmonics.

-To examine the coupling modes in the major axis, one may also apply SPOD analysis onto a probe plane that contains both jets---for example, the major axis plane $(y/h = 0)$.
-Nevertheless, taken in the middle of the jet turbulence and due to the limited spatial domain in the cross-stream direction, the resulting energy spectra based on pressure fluctuations become broadened (not shown).
-That is, pressure fluctuations associated with the jet screech is masked by the strong hydrodynamic field, and SPOD analysis in this case does not draw meaningful conclusions.
+To determine the coupling modes in the major axis, SPOD analysis can be employed onto the major axis plane ($y/h$ = 0) that contains both jets, using the pressure or transverse ($z$-) velocity components.
+However, due to the strong jet turbulence generated by the two closely placed nozzles that occupies most of the limited spatial domain in the cross-stream direction, the resulting energy spectra become broadened and the corresponding SPOD modes contain many misaligned lobes, which make it difficult to decide the coupling mode (not shown).
+Inter-nozzle region is also not resolved very well in this case.

-Instead, we chose to place another probe planes just outside of the jets as described in Fig.~\ref{fig:probe_planes}.
-Probe points are spaced uniformly in the streamwise and major directions onto the planes, which are inclined in the minor direction along the nozzle walls in the upstream and jet boundaries in the downstream of the nozzle exits, respectively.
-Each plane extend from $x/h$ = -5 to 30 and from $z/h$ = -8 to 8, covering larger areas compared to the previous SPOD analyses.
-One of the planes is located above the twin-jets ($y > 0$), while the other one is mirrored in the minor direction ($y < 0$).
+Instead, we choose to place an additional pair of probe planes just outside of the jets as described in Fig.~\ref{fig:probe_planes}.
+Probe points are distributed uniformly in the streamwise and transverse directions on both planes, which are inclined along the nozzle walls in the upstream and jet boundaries in the downstream of the nozzle exits, respectively.
+Each plane extends from $x/h$ = -5 to 30 and from $z/h$ = -8 to 8, spanning larger areas compared to the previous SPOD analyses.
+One of the planes is located above the twin-jets ($y > 0$), and the other one is mirrored in the minor direction ($y < 0$).
+However, by utilizing the tilted probe planes, analysis based on the pressure or the minor axis velocities may be clouded by stronger jet screech and flapping motions in the minor axis rather than by the flow dynamics in the major axis.
+To counteract this, the major axis velocity fluctuations are used for SPOD analysis.